djfrsn/ChessBase/dev notes.md

 finish reading a wiki on fen notation and reviewing algorithim to places pieces in 2d array based on fen @ 11:41

-finish coding pieces @ 12
+finish piece implementation @ 12:20

+stretch and quick victory lap 🎉 @ 12:20